A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Impact of the filter asymptotic behavior on different HMF mass regimes

 \section{Impact of the filter asymptotic behavior on different HMF mass regimes}

-In Section~\ref{sec:filter}, we showed that the position of the maximum of the integrand of the variance derivative, $\xi(k,k_M)$, provides direct insight into the asymptotic behavior of the halo mass function (HMF).
-This approach is particularly transparent in the small-mass regime of the HMF, where $\sigma^2(R)\to \text{constant}$ and the shape of the HMF is therefore mainly determined by $d \sigma^2(R) / d k_M$.
+In Section~\ref{sec:filter}, we showed that the position of the maximum of the integrand of the variance derivative, $\xi(k,k_M)$, provides direct insight into the asymptotic behavior of the HMF.
+This approach is particularly transparent in the small-mass regime for damped power spectra, where $\sigma^2(R)\to \text{constant}$ and the shape of the HMF is therefore primarly determined by $d \sigma^2(R) / d k_M$.
 Additionally, it sheds light on the behavior at intermediate scales for damped and oscillatory power spectra, as discussed below.